rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AwsNativeAccount.md

   - Specifies the status of the cloud account associated with the feature requested.
 - authorizedOperations: list of PolarisObjectAuthorizedOperationsEnums
   - The authorized operations on the object.
+- applicationCloudAccountExoConfigs: ApplicationCloudAccountToExocomputeConfig
+  - List of Exocompute configurations for the AWS account.
 - awsNativeEc2Instances: AwsNativeEc2InstanceConnection
   - List of all EC2 instances under this AWS Native account.
 - awsNativeEbsVolumes: AwsNativeEbsVolumeConnection